gwild/Multichannel-Realtime-Spectrum-Analyzer/README.md

 1. **No Audio Input**:
    - Check device permissions
    - Verify PortAudio installation
+   - Ensure ALSA/JACK audio backend is working
    - Test with `--debug` flag for detailed logs

+2. **Missing xterm**:
+   - Install xterm: `sudo apt-get install xterm` (Ubuntu/Debian)
+   - Required for self-launching in new terminal window on Linux
+   - The application automatically spawns itself in a new xterm window

 2. **High CPU Usage**:
    - Increase buffer size